marcominerva/SimpleAuthentication/README.md

     })
     .RequirePermission("profile")

-With the [ScopeClaimPermissionHandler](https://github.com/marcominerva/SimpleAuthentication/blob/master/src/SimpleAuthentication/Permissions/ScopeClaimPermissionHandler.cs) mentioned above, this invocation succeeds if the user has a _scp_ or _http:\//schemas.microsoft.com/identity/claims/scope_ claim that contains the _profile_ value, for example:
+With the [ScopeClaimPermissionHandler](https://github.com/marcominerva/SimpleAuthentication/blob/master/src/SimpleAuthentication/Permissions/ScopeClaimPermissionHandler.cs) mentioned above, the invocation succeeds if the user has a _scp_ or _http://schemas.microsoft.com/identity/claims/scope_ claim that contains the _profile_ value, for example:

     "scp": "profile email calendar:read"

-It is also possible to explicitly create a policy that requires the specified permissions:
+It is also possible to explicitly create a policy that requires the one or more permissions:

     builder.Services.AddAuthorization(options =>
     {